From A Wiki of Ice and Fire

 |Religion || Faith of the Seven|

-Gulltown is a major port city, on the coast of the Vale of Arryn, southeast of the Eyrie and near to the beginning of the Bay of Crabs.
+Gulltown is the major port city of the Vale of Arryn.
+It is located at the northern tip of the Bay of Crabs, southeast of the Eyrie and south of nearby Runestone.
 It is the largest city in the Vale, but is much smaller than Oldtown and King's Landing.
 It is ruled by House Grafton and also contains a cadet branch of the Vale's rulers, House Arryn of Gulltown.
+Gull Tower, the seat of House Shett, is also located at Gulltown.

 Gulltown is an important port and portal to the Vale, its sheltered harbor offering anchorage to ships traveling from King's Landing to Braavos or the North.
-Its strategic location means it never lacks for trade in many of the exotic goods making their way from across the narrow sea, keeping the Vale supplied even when the mountain passes are closed in winter.
+Its strategic location means it never lacks for trade in many of the exotic goods making their way from across the narrow sea, keeping the Vale supplied even when the passes of the Mountains of the Moon are closed in winter.

 Gulltown's harbor was the site of a naval battle between the Targaryen and Arryn fleets during the Wars of Conquest, a draw which delayed the submission of the Vale.

 During Robert's Rebellion, Marq Grafton gathered the royalist men of the Vale to prevent Robert Baratheon from sailing to Storm's End.
-Eventually, the rebels led by Lord Jon Arryn overcame the royalists, and Marq was slain by Robert beneath the walls of Gulltown.
+Eventually, the rebels led by Lord Jon Arryn overcame the royalists, and Marq was slain by Robert beneath the city walls in the Battle of Gulltown.
 Lyn Corbray fought beside Marq at Gulltown and later fought under Jon Arryn at the Battle of the Trident.

 A Game of Thrones